Sheboygan County Court Records

 Sheboygan County Criminal Court Records

-Criminal cases in Sheboygan County are prosecuted in the Circuit Court, which handles both felony and misdemeanor matters.
-The Criminal/Traffic Division of the Clerk of Circuit Courts maintains all case records related to criminal proceedings, including charging documents, plea records, sentencing orders, and judgment entries.
+Criminal cases in Sheboygan County — both felony and misdemeanor matters — are prosecuted in the Circuit Court.
+The Criminal/Traffic Division of the Clerk of Circuit Courts maintains all related records, including charging documents, plea records, sentencing orders, and judgment entries.

 Searching Criminal Case Records

-The most direct online tool is WCCA, where users can search criminal cases by defendant name, case number, or date of birth.
-Results include charges filed, hearing dates, and case outcomes.
+The most direct online option is WCCA, where you can search criminal cases by defendant name, case number, or date of birth.
+Results include the charges filed, hearing dates, and case outcomes.

-For copies of actual court documents — such as criminal complaints, plea transcripts, or sentencing orders — submit a written request to the Clerk’s Criminal/Traffic Division:
+For copies of actual court documents — criminal complaints, plea transcripts, sentencing orders — submit a written request to the Clerk's Criminal/Traffic Division.
+You can reach division staff directly:

 • Alyssa Evans: (920) 459-3066